wsprtv/wsprtv.github.io/README.md

 # WSPR Telemetry Viewer (WSPR TV)
-**WSPR TV** is a picoballoon telemetry visualization tool serving a small but growing community of radio amateurs.
+**WSPR TV** is a pico-balloon telemetry visualization tool serving a small but growing community of radio amateurs.

 The live application is available at **https://wsprtv.com**.